mathew-dcosta/stock-investment-platform/README.md

 ### Known Limitations

-- **Animated Button**: Due to time constratints, animation button effects not implemented
+- **Animated Button**: Due to time constraints, animation button effects not implemented
 - **Search Page**: Your organization's data cannot be pasted here, currently shows hardcoded data (not functional search)
-- **Top 3 volume stockss**: Has not been implemented, but the common component is done
+- **Top 3 volume stocks**: Has not been implemented, but the common component is done
 - **Unit Tests**: Only basic test implemented for a couple of methods.
 - **UI Styling**: May not perfectly match original designs
 - **Updating of % price change**: Will not update when a new buy is triggered